-Service page clarity problems and product page mistakes are the most expensive issues on a website—they happen at the exact moment someone is trying to decide whether to buy or work with you.
-Most service and product pages look professional and well-organized, but they answer the wrong question first.
+Service page clarity problems are some of the most expensive issues on a website.
+They happen at the exact moment someone is deciding whether to buy or work with you—and most service and product pages quietly fail that test without anyone noticing.

 What You’ll Learn